share

 Stage #4 outcome:

-A defined monolith to microservices migration approach.
+A defined monolith to microservices migration approach with service discovery.

 5. Prioritize Features to Extract